MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/login-basics-best-practices.md

 ## Platform-specific authentication tutorials

-While all of the platform-specific authentication tutorials demonstrate logging in with [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid), the uses for this login in a published game are limited to pairing a **PlayFab** account to a pre-existing database, or another back-end system.
+While all of the platform-specific authentication tutorials demonstrate logging in with [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid), the uses for this login in a published game are limited to pairing a PlayFab account to a pre-existing database, or another back-end system.

-Otherwise, it is very rare for a published **Title** to use a **Custom ID** for a primary login since in most cases, you want to capture additional information on the **Player's** platform.
+Otherwise, it is very rare for a published title to use a custom ID for a primary login since in most cases, you want to capture additional information on the player's platform.

 ### Why we demonstrate this first

 Bluntly, because it's the easiest.
-A **Custom ID** can be anything, and it makes the **call your first API** step easier.
-Once you get serious about developing and releasing your **Title**, it is very likely you will switch to another login mechanism.
+A custom ID can be anything, and it makes the **call your first API** step easier.
+Once you get serious about developing and releasing your title, it is very likely you will switch to another login mechanism.

 ### Best practice

-Unless you know *exactly* why you want **LoginWithCustomId** in your released **Title**, you should migrate to another login mechanism before you launch.
+Unless you know *exactly* why you want **LoginWithCustomId** in your released title you should migrate to another login mechanism before you launch.

 ## Anonymous login mechanisms

-The **Anonymous Login Mechanisms** are the simplest to use.
-They require *zero* input from the **Player** so that there's no friction to the first time user experience, and they create a unique account in **PlayFab** for each **Player**.
+The anonymous login mechanisms are the simplest to use.
+They require *zero* input from the player, so that there's no friction to the first time user experience, and they create a unique account in PlayFab for each player.
 This is the most common login mechanism.

 These logins include: